CU-DSI-Scholars/site-source/content/post/2020-09-08-project-dfg-the-cost-of-human-rights-violations.md

 <!--more-->

-The data science project, carried out with the Data for Good (DfG) program of the Data Science Institute of Columbia University, uses natural language processing and machine learning to identify new relationships between labor-related human rights risks and financial materiality.
+The data science project, carried out with the Data For Good (DFG) program of the Data Science Institute of Columbia University, uses natural language processing and machine learning to identify new relationships between labor-related human rights risks and financial materiality.

 Rights CoLab has recruited internationally recognized labor rights experts to the Independent Advisory Group to advise the project.
-The Advisory Group has two main functions: 1) to advise the DfG researchers as subject matter experts; and 2) to advise SASB on how to revise their standards to benefit workers while reducing reputational and legal risks for companies.
+The Advisory Group has two main functions: 1) to advise the DFG researchers as subject matter experts; and 2) to advise SASB on how to revise their standards to benefit workers while reducing reputational and legal risks for companies.

 Full details on this project can be found on [this](https://rightscolab.org/harnessing-big-data-for-sasb-standards-to-improve-corporate-human-rights-practice-data-project-plan/) page.